-We manage over 30,000 acres of wildlife habitat.
-These lands are in the Hells Canyon, C.J.
+We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J.
 Strike and Hagerman areas.

-On these lands, our biologists provide wildlife food plots, plant trees and shrubs, reduce shoreline erosion and control weeds.
+Idaho Power biologists work to provide wildlife food plots, plant trees and shrubs, reduce shoreline erosion and control weeds on these lands.
 This improves habitat and the diversity of wildlife.
 It also creates striking views.

 Hells Canyon Area

 Idaho Power owns and manages about 22,000 acres of wildlife habitat in Hells Canyon.
-These lands will total over 24,000 acres when the Federal Energy Regulatory Commission (FERC) issues a new license for the Hells Canyon Complex.
+These lands will total over 24,000 acres when Idaho Power receives a new license for the Hells Canyon Complex from the Federal Energy Regulatory Commission.

 The largest properties are Daly Creek, Cottonwood Creek and Sturgill Creek.